 a.
-The Assistant Secretary of the Army (Manpower and Reserve Affairs) will oversee personnel processing policies.
-Such policies will support the Army Force Generation (ARFORGEN) process in order to provide trained and ready forces to the combatant commanders, when those forces are needed.
+The Assistant Secretary of the Army (Manpower and Reserve Affairs) will oversee personnel readiness processing policies.
+Such policies will support the sustainable readiness (SR) process in order to provide trained and ready forces to the combatant commanders, when those forces are needed.